Distributed execution

 micro.final_state: macro.state_in

-As you can see, this looks like the object representation, although there are a few more things being specified.
+As you can see, this has all the same terms we saw in the Python version, but it’s written in YAML format.
 You can load a yMMSL file from Python using ymmsl.load and save it back using ymmsl.save.

 Let’s have a look at this file:

-This specifies the version of the file format (v0.1
+This specifies the version of the file format (v0.2 is the current version), and the

 components: